Simon Fraser, 11th Lord Lovat: 1745 rising

-On 23 July 1745, Charles Edward Stuart landed at Eriskay, much to the dismay of the Scots who had previously urged him not to do so unless he also brought French troops, weapons and money.
-Many of those contacted advised him to return to France, including MacDonald of Sleat and Norman MacLeod.
+On 23 July 1745, Charles Edward Stuart landed first at Eriskay and then at Loch nan Uamh, much to the dismay of Scots Jacobites who expected far more French Royal Army soldiers and military advisers than only the Seven Men of Moidart, as well far more weapons and money.
+Many of those contacted advised him to return to France, including MacDonald of Sleat, Donald Cameron of Lochiel, and Norman MacLeod, until a more opportune time.
 Lovat sent messages of support to both sides and maintained contact with Duncan Forbes, who hoped to ensure his neutrality; until then, there were men drilling on his green "but only he knew why, and the law's arm was restrained till he should be forced to declare his choice".

-Lovat's options were complicated by the fact the senior Jacobite leaders included his long-term enemies Lord George Murray and Tullibardine.
-After victory at Prestonpans in September, he solved this by ordering his son Simon, Master of Lovat to join the Jacobites.
-While Simon was a political Whig who allegedly considered the Rising nonsensical, a contemporary noted his father was a "very strict man" with great power over his children.
+Lovat's choices were further complicated by the fact the senior Jacobite leaders included his long-term enemies Lord George Murray and Tullibardine.
+After victory at Prestonpans in September, he solved this by ordering his son Simon, Master of Lovat to join the Jacobite Army.
+While Simon Fraser was a political Whig who allegedly considered a regime change war nonsensical, a contemporary noted his father was a "very strict man" with great power over his children.
 Acting on instructions from Lovat, on 16 October the Frasers attempted to kidnap Duncan Forbes from his home and attacked Fort Augustus in early December.
-Finally losing patience, Loudon arrested Lovat at Castle Dounie and took him to Inverness; on 2 January, he escaped without difficulty and was transported by Fraser clansmen to Gorthleck House, overlooking Loch Ness.
+Finally losing patience, Loudon arrested Lovat at Castle Dounie and took him to Inverness; but on 2 January, he escaped without difficulty and was transported by Fraser clansmen to Gorthleck House, overlooking Loch Ness.

-Only some of the Fraser regiment was present at Culloden in April 1746; like many others, the main part under the Master of Lovat returned only at daybreak, exhausted from an ill-fated night march and missed the battle.
-One of the few elements of the Jacobite centre to retire in good order, the Frasers withdrew towards Inverness, where it met the rest of their unit.
+Only some members of the Fraser regiment were present at Culloden in April 1746; like many others, the main part under the Master of Lovat returned only at daybreak, exhausted from an ill-fated overnight march and missed the battle.
+One of the few elements of the Jacobite centre to retire in good order, the Frasers withdrew towards Inverness, where they met the rest of their regiment.